Understand the penalties you face and how best to defend your rights.

 This is why it is important to have an experienced drug attorney to try to negotiate for a lesser charge or fight for your innocence.

-Our experienced Pittsburgh Drug Attorneys will thoroughly investigate your case, build a strong defense strategy and negotiate with the courts and plea your case in order to increase your chances of having your charges reduced or withdrawn.
+Our experienced Pittsburgh Drug Attorneys will thoroughly investigate your case, build a strong defense strategy and negotiate with the courts and plead your case in order to increase your chances of having your charges reduced or withdrawn.

 We believe that people are inherently good.
 But good people make mistakes and some are falsely accused.
 A harsh punishment is rarely productive for anyone.

-Defendants also have families who bear the burden of their loved one being sentenced to jail and losing their job or their license.
+Defendants also have families who bear the burden of their loved ones being sentenced to jail and losing their job or their license.
 Many people need treatment programs, not harsh sentencing, especially when entire families are at stake.

 Our aggressive and hard working drug attorneys are here to guide you through a difficult time.